4th Hussars of Canada: Early history

-The regiment was Redesignated on 7 May 1886, as the 4th Regiment of Cavalry and again on 1 January 1893, as the 4th Hussars.
+The regiment was redesignated on 7 May 1886, as the 4th Regiment of Cavalry and again on 1 January 1893, as the 4th Hussars.

-The First World War
+First World War

-On 6 August 1914, Details of the 4th Hussars were placed on active service for local protective duty.
+On 6 August 1914, details of the 4th Hussars were placed on active service for local protective duty.

 During the First World War, the 4th Hussars along with The Princess Louise Dragoon Guards helped raise the 8th Regiment, Canadian Mounted Rifles for service with the Canadian Expeditionary Force.
 The 8th CMR however wouldn’t serve as a complete unit and was broken up to provide reinforcements to the 4th Canadian Mounted Rifles.

 1920s–1930s

 After the First World War, the 4th Hussars continued to serve as a militia cavalry unit in the Kingston area.
 In March 1932, the regiment was Redesignated as the 4th Hussars of Canada.

 On 15 December 1936, as a result of that year's Canadian Militia reorganization, the 4th Hussars of Canada were amalgamated with The Princess Louise Dragoon Guards to form the 4th Princess Louise Dragoon Guards.